fabio-echegaray/fileops/docs/main.md

 ### Text label appearance parameters

 These parameters control the appearance of the channel name text label overlaid on images.
-They allow per-channel customization of font styling, independent of the global `channel_label.*` parameters in the `[MOVIE]` section.
+They allow per-channel customization of font styling, which the consuming application (e.g. MovieRender) can use to render channel labels with distinct appearance per channel.

 - `font_name`: font family name for the channel label (default: Arial).
 - `font_size`: font size in points for the channel label (default: 12).